flyway/flywaydb.org/documentation/configuration/authentication.md

 ## Environment Variables

-By storing your username and password in environment variables they can be configured once and used across multiple Flyway configurations.
-They can also be set by someone who has the relevant access.
+By storing your username and password in the environment variables `FLYWAY_USER` and `FLYWAY_PASSWORD` respectively, they can be configured once and used across multiple Flyway configurations.
+They can also be set by someone who has the relevant access, so they do not end up being leaked to any unwarranted parties.

 ## Database Specific Authentication